 Professor Cohen has been on the boards of, and raised money for, a variety of nonprofits, and urges people to attend the exciting and unusual theater offered near UC Hastings by the Cutting Ball Theater and to support the youth of San Francisco performing with the Young People's Teen Musical Theatre Company.

 Professor Cohen is married to Robert Feyer, a classmate in her first year law school section.
-They have three adult sons, currently living in New York City, Chicago, and Madison, none of whom has the slightest interest in becoming a lawyer.
+They have three adult sons, currently living in New York City, Pittsburgh, and Madison, none of whom has the slightest interest in becoming a lawyer.

 Courses Taught: Food and Drug Law